 If opening the ports doesn’t work, check for security filters installed on your network adapters.

 - Connectify Hotspot’s menu > Tools > Network Connections.

 - Right click on your adapter’s device icon, open “Properties”

 - Look at the items listed.
 You’ll see things like “Client for Microsoft Networks”, “Connectify LightWeight Filter”, etc. These are normal.

 - Anything you see there from the security software company, particularly on your Wi-Fi device, may be interfering with Connectify Hotspot’s normal operation.
 Try unchecking that item and see if your problems continue or not.

 Connectify gets its IP address from the "Internet to Share" and then uses NAT to create private IPs for the client devices that it gives out using DHCP.

-Your VPN can suspected as well.
-Does your VPN have a Internet Kill Switch ?
+Your VPN can be a suspect as well.
+Does your VPN have an Internet Kill Switch?
 That's a feature that makes sure no packets can go out anywhere but over the VPN.
 I can certainly imagine that blocking us completely.
 If you disconnect from your VPN, and make sure the internet works without it, can you set the real internet as "Internet to Share" and see if Connectify works then?